There are a number of ways to upgrade the security of your products.

 Ventilation is dictated by current building regulations, if your product is being installed into a new build or extension there will be an amount of ventilation required dependent on the size of your room, trickle vents are a great way to meet this.

-If we are replacing an existing window or door the rule currently stands that you can not install anything with ventilation deemed ‘worse’ that the original item so you may be able to choose to not have a vent in these items.
+If we are replacing an existing window or door the rule currently stands that you can not install anything with ventilation deemed ‘worse’ that the original item.
+As most new windows will improve the airtightness of the dwelling these may decrease the airflow.
+As such if you do not have a continuous mechanical extraction ventilation system or another ventilation provision you will be required to have trickle vents in your windows.

 Almost all of our products are bespoke and made to your specific measurements and to meet your design choices.
 Bespoke gives us the chance to source your perfect product in the perfect size for your home.